 So, is San Pedro de Atacama unsafe?
 No, if you really know where to go and where to stay.
 If something looks doubtful, stay away.
 Do your research and you will be OK.
 San Pedro is an awesome place and there are some good hospitality businesses out there.
 Is people like Llama Loka and Backpackers San Pedro than give San Pedro a bad reputation.

-I received an incredible amount of backlash from Llama Loka.
+I received an incredible amount of online bullying from Llama Loka.
 These people are beyond nasty, rude and aggressive.
 Do yourself a favor and DON’T STAY THERE.

 I’m not one of those bloggers who only talk about the nice part of travel in order to get invites and travel for free.
 No. This is a blog that recommends things, places, and hotels that I really think are good, but I consider that when serious events like this happen, they should be shared as well.